SOME MEMOIRS -- by John Ray

 And for breakfast this morning Anne cooked us another international meal: Porridge followed by croissants.
 I always enjoy a bit of porridge and it was of course the Scottish connection again.

-For the latest posts on this blog, see here.
-The posts for 2007 are here
+For the most recent posts on this blog, see here

 What would I like to be remembered about me long after I am dead and gone?